This waffle recipe made with sweet potatoes is an excellent option if you’re looking for a breakfast that’s low in carbohydrates and in calories.

 - 1 tbsp. honey

-- Mix the mashed sweet potatoes, eggs, milk, and coconut oil together in a food processor.
+- Mix the mashed sweet potatoes, eggs, milk, honey, and coconut oil together in a food processor.

 - Mix the dry ingredients together in another bowl, then add the dry ingredients to the wet ingredients until you have a smooth batter.